Demand for Health and Health Care

 as human capital; derived demand for health care; income and price elasticities; information asymmetries and agency relationships; externalities and publicness; supplier-induced demand.

-Vaccine skepticism and hesitancy – the distrust and skepticism that some members of the public feel for vaccines, as well as for institutions that deliver and encourage vaccination – has emerged as a major threat… Read More »Education versus anti-vaxxers: evidence from Europe
+Vaccine skepticism and hesitancy – the distrust and skepticism that some members of the public feel for vaccines, as well as for institutions that deliver and encourage vaccination – has emerged as a major threat to world health.
+Vaccine skepticism… Read More »Education versus anti-vaxxers: evidence from Europe

 The agent relationship and information asymmetry are two features of healthcare economics – but how do they apply to public health policy around processed foods?
 Why is health different to other goods?
-Arrow’s 1963 seminal… Read More »Agent relationships and information asymmetries in public health
+Arrow’s 1963 seminal paper helped lay the foundations… Read More »Agent relationships and information asymmetries in public health

-Authors of a paper entitled What can health psychologists learn from health economics: from monetary incentives to policy programmes note that they …believe that health psychologists would benefit from greater familiarisation with the methodologies, theories,… Read More »Health economics and behaviour change: a workshop
+Authors of a paper entitled What can health psychologists learn from health economics: from monetary incentives to policy programmes note that they …believe that health psychologists would benefit from greater familiarisation with the methodologies, theories, and tools of economics”.
+I… Read More »Health economics and behaviour change: a workshop